 Section 5.
-Special meetings may be called by the Secretary at the direction of the President, or at the request of 3 members, for the transaction of business as stated in the call for the meeting.
+The Secretary may call Special Meetings at the direction of the Board President or the request of four (4) or more members of the Board for the transaction of specific business as stated in the call for the meeting.

 Section 6.
-The Secretary shall mail notices of all regular meetings to all members at least five days before the meeting date.
+The Secretary shall email all regular notices to all members at least five (5) days before the meeting date.
+If Board members do not have an available email, the Secretary shall call those members.